RevoU-FSSE-2/week-6-gkorompis/README.md

 ```

 ## Installing Docker
-Docker can be installed by running this command
+Docker can be installed by running this command:
 ```
 chmod 777 install_docker.sh
 ./install_docker.sh
 ```
-This bash script consisted of:
+This bash script consists of,
 1. Preparing necessary package update and installation
 ```
 sudo yum update -y